RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 ### 1. Activate msg ABAP Environment User
 [^ Top of page](#)
-You'll get an activation link via mail and simply have to click it:
+You should have gotten an activation link via mail (already at the beginning of the week) and simply have to click the shiny blue button:

 ![alt](files/image_sap.png)